-But it's not just a French problem: in recent years U.S., reactors, such as Browns Ferry in Alabama and Millstone on Long Island Sound, have been forced to close or reduce power because of rising water temperatures.
+But it's not just a French problem: in recent years in the U.S., reactors, such as those at the Browns

+Ferry complex in Alabama, have been forced to close or reduce power because of rising river temperatures.

 In an era of global warming, it is folly to encourage new reactor construction without a thorough, scientific assessment of water availability for reactor operation, taking into account drinking water needs.